JonathanRaiman/theano_lstm/README.md

 Here is an example of usage with stacked LSTM units, using Adadelta to optimize, and using a scan operation from Theano (a symbolic loop for backpropagation through time).

-	# bug for now forces us to use 0.0 with scan,
 	dropout = 0.0

 	model = StackedCells(4, layers=[20, 20], activation=T.tanh, celltype=LSTM)